 I originally took the concept of the waterline junction of the bottom paint and the clear finish far too literally.
 I aimed for having this boundary right at the empty-boat, docked-waterline level.
 I hit this pretty darn close, unfortunately.
 The problem is stored equipment, bilge water and rainwater accumulation mean the boat is rarely empty.
 As such, the true water line might be 1″ to 2″ higher at times.
 Clear finishes are water permeable and will de-bond over time (especially over the winter).
 This resulted in the clear finish near the waterline flaking off and looking ugly.
 I raised the waterline and added the white accent stripe.
 It is probably 2″ to 3″ higher than it was originally.
 It no longer has a flaking finish.

-When building, and even more importantly when refinishing, scraping is far superior to sanding for:
+When constructing a home-built runabout, and even more importantly when refinishing, scraping is far superior to sanding for:

 - Ease of finish removal